xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     export default App;
     ```

 5. In the `my-app/src` directory, update the existing `index.js` file to import the `WalletContextProvider` you created in a previous step and wrap it around your `<App />`, as shown in the highlighted code.
 This enables your app to access information provided by the wallet app context. <!--information? functionality? both?--> Also, import and use `Buffer` to help support message streaming, which you build in a subsequent step. <!--super light, but accurate statement about Buffer?
-A great writeup on Buffer for newbies: https://www.freecodecamp.org/news/do-you-want-a-better-understanding-of-buffer-in-node-js-check-this-out-2e29de2968e8/--> Copy this code and paste it into the file, replacing all existing code.<!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/e81d4b36b87c63c94cc33801cfbb0f91970b8940#diff-bfe9874d239014961b1ae4e89875a6155667db834a410aaaa2ebe3cf89820556-->
+A great writeup on Buffer for newbies: https://www.freecodecamp.org/news/do-you-want-a-better-understanding-of-buffer-in-node-js-check-this-out-2e29de2968e8/--> Copy this code block and paste it into the file, replacing all existing code.<!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/e81d4b36b87c63c94cc33801cfbb0f91970b8940#diff-bfe9874d239014961b1ae4e89875a6155667db834a410aaaa2ebe3cf89820556-->

-    ```js {3,7,9,14-16} showLineNumbers
+    ```javascript {3,7,9,14,16} showLineNumbers
     import React from "react";
     import ReactDOM from "react-dom/client";
     import { Buffer } from "buffer";